 12. Saw (2004)

-When death knocks at one’s door and he waits for it to embrace, probably the only thought that comes to mind that how well one has lived this life.
+When death knocks at one’s door, and he waits for it to embrace, probably the only thought that comes to mind that how well one has lived this life.
 But how many have truly understood the purpose of this life?
-John Kramer at his death bed, thinks of this and concludes that until put into adverse situations, no one truly values this life.
+John Kramer at his death bed thinks of this and concludes that until put into adverse situations, no one truly values this life.
 And to inculcate this knowledge to value one’s life, he kidnaps a set of people and then tests their worth to live.
-The film is unquestionably gory, but at the same it offers thrills in abundance.
+The film is unquestionably gory, but at the same time, it offers thrills in abundance.

 Read More: Brain Teaser Movies With Answers